Be a role model for your child: have regular checkups, eat healthy, exercise, wear a bicycle helmet, use your seat belt, and don't smoke.

 Make sure your child has regular check-ups and immunizations.

 Put safety first.
-Know how to safety proof your home and your child's environment.
+Know how to child-proof your home.
 The best treatment for injuries is prevention.

 Provide a healthy diet and regular exercise for your child.
 Helping your child stay healthy and strong may help lessen problems when they do happen.

-Install safety devices in your home, such as smoke detectors, handrails, stairway gates, and fire extinguishers.
-Cover electrical outlets, as needed.
+Install safety devices in your home, such as smoke detectors, carbon dioxide alarms, handrails, stairway gates, and fire extinguishers.
+Check the devices and change the batteries on a regular basis.
+Cover electrical outlets as needed.
+Never leave a child unattended when around water.
+Keep young children within arm's reach at all time.

-Teach your child to wash his or her hands well, especially before meals and after using the toilet.
+Teach your child to wash their hands for at least 20 seconds, especially before meals and after using the toilet.

 Place medicines, cleaners, chemicals, and potential poisons out of your child's reach.
 Install safety locks on cabinets that contain dangerous or sharp items.